-Less frequently, mesothelioma can also develop in other locations including the lining of the heart, or pericardium (pericardial mesothelioma), and in the lining of the ovaries and scrotum.
+Less frequently, mesothelioma can develop in other locations including the lining of the heart, or pericardium (pericardial mesothelioma), and in the lining of the ovaries (ovarian mesothelioma) and scrotum (scrotal mesothelioma).

 Cause of Mesothelioma